WHY YOU SHOULD ATTEND

 Co-Creators & Speakers

-This year’s LeadWomen annual conference, It’s NOT OK?!
-2019 puts the spotlight on a deep-rooted problem in the workspace – harassment, bullying and discrimination!
+In 2019, LeadWomen annual conference, It’s NOT OK?! puts the spotlight on a deep-rooted problem in the workspace – harassment, bullying and discrimination!
 While this happens to both women and men, statistics show that the majority of these victims are women, and that many such incidences are not reported.
 Why?
 Because power dynamics, “blame the victim” culture and whistleblowers are seen as the problem.

 Looking back on 2018, it was a year of progress for women as they stood together in the unprecedented #MeToo movement to expose sexual harassment and assault in the workplace.
 However, the backlash to the movement is detrimental to women’s careers as men are starting to avoid women in the workplace, hence limiting the opportunities for women to further their career growth.

-LeadWomen, in collaboration with our partners and Subject Matter Experts, are co-creating unique content that will provide a 360 perspective of workplace harassment through the lenses of culture, gender, psychology and the law.
-We must deal with workplace harassment because it is 2019 and It’s Not OK!
+LeadWomen, in collaboration with our partners and Subject Matter Experts, have co-created unique content that has started to provide a 360 perspective of workplace harassment through the lenses of culture, gender, psychology and the law.
+We have started to address workplace harassment and in 2020, we will continue the conversation as IT’ (still) NOT OK!

 DR. MARCELLA LUCAS and ANNE ABRAHAM